Research & Collaboration

 We want to work together for the benefit of our families.
 We aim to collaborate and to foster cooperation between other foundations, research teams, and medical providers – no matter how far apart we may be, by distance or professional discipline.

-We believe that the success of MASNS-related research is ultimately aided by the active participation of patients and their families, and we aim to be active contributors to this research.
-Below is a list of different research groups who have been collaborating to study MASNS/PRKAR1B.
-Researchers meet periodically to discuss recent results and future plans.
+We believe that the success of MASNS research is ultimately aided by the participation of patients and their families, and we aim to be active contributors to this research.
+Below is a list of research groups collaborating to study MASNS/PRKAR1B.
+We meet periodically with these researchers to discuss recent findings and future plans.
 Please reach out to us (contact@masnsfoundation.org) if you are a researcher looking to join these efforts!

 Dr. Christian Schaaf